GabrielSGoncalves/astronomer_airflow_dag_authoring_study_guide/README.md

 # Astronomer Airflow DAG Authoring Study Guide
-In this repository we are going to explore the content required on the Airflow DAG Authoring Certification exam from Astronomer.
-The approach is to use the current README file as a guide for exploring the subjects, and also structure a repository to deploy Airflow locally to test core features.
+The goal of this repository is to be a guide for anyone studying for Astronomer Airflow DAG Authoring Certification.

+This study guide follows the [official preparatory course](https://academy.astronomer.io/astronomer-certification-apache-airflow-dag-authoring-preparation) presented by [Marc Lamberty](https://www.linkedin.com/in/marclamberti/), but suggests other references specially [Directed Acyclic Graphs (DAGs): The Definitive Guide](https://www.astronomer.io/ebooks/dags-definitive-guide/), [Astronomer Docs](https://docs.astronomer.io/) and the [Airflow official documentation](https://airflow.apache.org/docs/).

+The idea is to review concepts and explore in practice with a local Airflow deployment and DAG creations.

 ## A few important notes
-1. During this guide I'm going to use the expression "DAGs" and "data pipelines" as the same concept, as DAGs are abstractions for data pipelines inside Airflow.
+1. During this guide I'm going to use the expression "DAGs" and "data pipelines" as the same concept, as DAGs are abstractions for data pipelines inside Airflow. astronomer

 ## 1. Installing Docker
 One of the easiest ways to deploy Airflow is through Docker containers.
 To do it, we first need to install Docker and Docker Compose.
 The recommended way is by following the official tutorials, for [Docker](https://docs.docker.com/desktop/install/ubuntu/) and for [Docker Compose](https://docs.docker.com/compose/install/).
 After installing both tools, try the following terminal commands to make sure the installations were successful: